Petra von Kant

 David Lynch’s dirty secret

-The loudest, messiest, filthiest and yet most touching and impressive Christmas present you could ever give to anyone - 2015 film shot on iPhone excels in humour, simplicity, compassion and humanity [Read More...]
+The loudest, messiest, filthiest and yet most touching and impressive Christmas present you could ever give to anyone; 2015 film shot on iPhone excels in humour, simplicity, compassion and humanity - on Amazon Prime on Sunday, May 2nd [Read More...]

 A dirty immigrant at your rear window!
-Indie thriller recycles classic Hitchcockian device, blending it with very modern problems endemic to London - out in cinemas and streaming from Friday [Read More...]
+Indie thriller recycles classic Hitchcockian device, blending it with very modern problems endemic to London - now available on most VoD platforms [Read More...]

 One Kiss (Un Bacio)